Fudan-iGEM/2025-wiki/pages/design.md

 To address this challenge, we developed DR. sTraTeGY, an innovative platform built on a multicellular yeast chassis to track the evolutionary dynamics of fungal resistance.
 Our project is divided into three key components:

 1. Grape Yeast: The chassis engineered to be multicellular and responsive to external signals.
-2. Timer & Recorder: A visualization toolkit to track the evolutionary history and selective pressure in real-time.
+2. Timer &amp; Recorder: A visualization toolkit to track the evolutionary history and selective pressure in real-time.
 3. YeastVerse: A virtual experiment platform to guide our wet lab designs and simulate evolutionary processes.

 <div style="text-align: center;" id="fig1">